kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 - Monitoring of model training (via TensorBoard) and model deployment / inference (via some kind of Kafka integration + dashboard technology)
 - Confluent Cloud for Kafka as a Service (-> Focus on business problems, not running infrastructure)
 - Enhance demo with C / librdkafka clients and TensorFlow Lite for edge computing
+- Add Confluent Tiered storage as cost-efficient long-term storage
-- todo - other ideas?
+- TODO - other ideas?

 ## Why is Streaming Machine Learning so awesome